MissionCriticalCloud/organization_utils/repofiles/CONTRIBUTING.md

 # How to contribute to Cosmic

-We like to encourage you to contribute to the repository.
+We like to encourage you to contribute to the project in any way or capacity that you see fit.
 This should be as easy as possible for you but there are a few things to consider when contributing.
-The following guidelines for contribution should be followed if you want to submit a pull request.
+The following guidelines for contribution should be followed, as much as possible, if you want to submit a pull request.
 If you lack knowledge or experience to complete some of these steps, but you are willing to learn and invest time, please submit your contribution anyway so we can possibly help you and still benefit both from the experience and code.

 ## How to prepare

 * You need a [GitHub account](https://github.com/signup/free)
+* You need to configure an SSH key in your profile, otherwise you won't be able to clone our [tracking repo](https://github.com/MissionCriticalCloud/cosmic).
 * Submit an [issue ticket](https://github.com/MissionCriticalCloud/cosmic/issues) for your issue if there is not one yet.
 	* Describe the issue and include steps to reproduce when it's a bug.
 	* Ensure to mention the exact version(s) that you know is affected.
   * If you plan on submitting a bug report, please submit debug-level logs along with the report using [gist](https://gist.github.com/) or some other paste service.

 ## Make Changes